ErrorTzy/writings/papers/WS_Draft.md

 ### The problem with the standard story

 Here's the problem.
 From the neo-Aristotelian perspective, this makes them look like the next logical step.
-In this view, the neo-Carnapians performed a useful, but purely *negative*, task by showing the flaws in the neo-Quinean focus on existence.
-With that groundwork laid, the neo-Aristotelians can then step in to offer a *positive* new project, turning the page on the neo-Quine-Carnap debate and building something new around concepts like grounding and fundamentality. (==citation==)
+In this view, the neo-Carnapians performed a useful, but purely *negative*, task by showing the flaws in the neo-Quinean focus on existence: the meaning of "exist" could vary.
+With that groundwork laid, the neo-Aristotelians can then step in to offer a *positive* new project, and say the various meaning of "exist" are "exist-more-fundamentally" and "exist-less-fundamentally".
+Thus, they turning the page on the neo-Quine-Carnap debate and building something new around fundamentality. (==citation==)

 As a result of this framing, the standard story tends to sideline the neo-Carnapians.
 This isn't to say they're completely ignored, of course; people like Sider, Schaffer, and Bennett certainly take them seriously.
 Rather, the problem is that the standard story implies the neo-Carnapian critique is *only* about existence.
-And if that's the case, then the neo-Aristotelians, with their new focus, can safely disregard it.
+And if that's the case, then the neo-Aristotelians, with their new focus on fundamentality, can safely disregard it.

 But this is surely *not* the case.
 The neo-Carnapian argument, on a high level, is about semantic variance.
 Therefore, it applies to any theory as long as the theory allows semantic variance.